AntonioTorres23/OpenGL_Notes/Overview on Transformations - Coordinate Systems.md

 ![[Pasted image 20250626170918.png]]

 Perfect!
 Our container is indeed tilted to the left and twice as small so the transformation was successful.
+Let's get a little more funky and see if we can rotate the container